Why is Data Security Important

 DriveSavers is the only data recovery company in the industry today to post proof of annual, company-wide SOC 2 Type II audits the corporate industry’s standard for an overall control structure.
 Unlike Type I, a Type II audit verifies that our data hosting control objectives and control activities are in place, suitably designed, enforced and operating effectively.

-The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients and government agencies we serve.
+The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients, healthcare service providers, and government agencies we serve.

 At the heart of our secure data recovery environment is a self-defending network, protected by a “defense-in-depth” architecture that includes firewalls, intrusion protection systems, managed security services and 24/7 real-time monitoring.
 Verified in our annual SOC 2 Type II security audit to be “a formidable defense” for the information and data that it hosts.